Yizack/mailchannels/docs/modules/emails.md

   - `cc`: The CC recipients of the email.
   - `dkim`: The DKIM settings for the email.
     - `domain`: The domain to sign the email with.
     - `privateKey`: The private key to sign the email with.
+Can be undefined if the domain has an active DKIM key.
     - `selector`: The DKIM selector to use.
   - `from`: The sender of the email.
   - `to`: The recipients of the email.